Fernando Simón: Early life and education

 Born in Zaragoza, he graduated in Medicine at the University of Zaragoza, and specialized in Public Health and Epidemiology at the London School of Hygiene & Tropical Medicine.
 Simón trained in the European Training Program in Intervention Epidemiology at the European Centre for Disease Prevention and Control.

 Career

 Simón was director of the Center for Research in Tropical Diseases in Manhiça District, in Mozambique, and of the Ntita Hospital in Burundi.

 He was also a director of programs in the National Center of Epidemiology (CNE), and a coordinator of the Health Alert and Response Unit in the CNE from 2003 to 2011.
 He is currently a professor at the National School of Public Health, and a member of the advisory committee of the European Centre for Disease Prevention and Control (ECDC).

 In June 2020 he received the Emilio Castelar 2020 award.

+Simón tested positive for coronavirus on 30 March 2020.
+He was temporarily replaced by María José Sierra.